Contents:

 07.02.02 Residency & Time Limit – MA

-Requirements for the master of arts degree are expected to be completed within five years after the work is begun.
+Requirements for the Master of Arts degree are expected to be completed within five years after the work is begun.
 Students who do not finish their program within five years may petition the Graduate Research Committee for an extension of time.
 Such extension, if granted, will be of limited duration.
 Please refer to the graduate calendar for submission deadlines.

 [back to top]